Guntersville Lake Bass Fishing: Ultimate Guide

 What is the biggest bass caught in Lake Guntersville?

-The biggest bass caught in Lake Guntersville was a largemouth of 14.50 pounds.
+The biggest bass caught in Lake Guntersville was a largemouth of 14.50 pounds, and nearby Wheeler Lake in Alabama is another Tennessee River reservoir known for producing trophy bass.

 What is the size limit for bass on Lake Guntersville?